sitegeist/Sitegeist.Neos.BestPractices/README.md

 1. Integration components SHOULD NOT contain markup.

-1. Presentation components MUST NOT use domain entities and information.
+1. Presentational components MUST NOT use domain entities and information.

 1. The API of presentational components MUST describe the expected behavior.
 Especially the `inBackend` flag MUST NOT be used.
 It is RECOMMENDED to use behavior describing flags like `suppressLink` instead.

-1. Presentation components MUST be tested in isolation from the integration.
+1. Presentational components MUST be tested in isolation from the integration.
 It is RECOMMENDED to use the  [Sitegeist.Monocle](https://github.com/sitegeist/Sitegeist.Monocle) styleguide to do so.

 1. To mock complex data structures for the styleguide the `*.Fixtures` namespace is RECOMMENDED.
-Components that only need sections of larger Fixtures MAY use @process-rules for partial access.
+Components that only need sections of larger fixtures MAY use @process-rules for partial access.

 1. Presentational components that cannot be previewed standalone MAY provide a `*.Preview` prototype.

 ### Frontend

-1. All frontend components SHOULD be tested in isolation AND on a dummy page in the styleguide.
-Those dummy pages in the styleguide are useful for acceptance (customer and pm) and help to spot component-margin issues.
+1. All frontend components SHOULD be tested in isolation and on a dummy page in the styleguide.
+Those dummy pages in the styleguide are useful for acceptance (customer and PM) and help to spot component-margin issues.

 1. It MUST be ensured that visitors get fresh css and js resources after each deployment.
 The [Sitegeist.KlarSchiff](https://github.com/sitegeist/Sitegeist.KlarSchiff) package is the RECOMMENDED way for this.